-Momentarily illuminates when the ignition is turned to the ON position.
+Momentarily illuminates when the ignition is turned to the RUN position.
 If the light remains on, continues to flash or fails to illuminate, have the system serviced immediately.
-With the ABS light on, immediately.
 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with the parking brake released.